netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 ~~~~
 {: #rec-utc-grp-tree title="recurrence-utc Grouping Tree Structure"}

-   The "utc-start-time" indicates the start time in UTC format.
+   The "start-time-utc" indicates the start time in UTC format.

    The "duration" parameter specifies, in units of seconds, the time period of the first occurrence.
 Unless specified otherwise, the "duration" also applies to subsequent recurrence instances.